 Here’s a new cranberry sauce recipe to try for your holiday dinner: Sherry Triple Berry Cranberry Sauce

 This cranberry sauce recipe has three types of berries in it: blueberries, raspberries and cranberries.
 The mix of all three of them simmered down into a beautiful sauce was the most delicious idea ever.
 Three sweet- tart tastes all in one.
-The flavor of the sauce has been enhanced by the addition of Holland House Sherry Cooking Wine.
+The flavor of the sauce has been enhanced by the addition of sherry cooking wine.
 You won’t find an overwhelmingly strong sherry flavor in this cranberry sauce- it just gives the sauce a flavor boost.

 When I met my husband, I remember him telling me how much he loved cranberry sauce (the gelatinous blob from the can, of course).
 For many years, he wouldn’t be adventurous enough to eat my homemade cranberry sauce.
 “Too chunky,” he complained.